Plachtaa/VALL-E-X/README.md

 cd VALL-E-X
 pip install -r requirements.txt
 ```

+> Note: If you want to make prompt, you need to install ffmpeg and add its folder to the environment variable PATH.

 ##  🎧 Demos
 Not ready to set up the environment on your local machine just yet?
 No problem!
 We've got you covered with our online demos.
 You can try out VALL-E X directly on Hugging Face or Google Colab, experiencing the model's capabilities hassle-free!
 <br>